One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Implementation

 The code implements the algorithm described in Section \ref{sec:building-hoisting}.
-Execution begins at \code{elementaryHoist}, which runs the \code{hoistBlockItems} function over every block.
-A key aspect is the interplay between generic and specific operations.
-The \code{transform} traversal from \code{compdata} runs a function over every node, viewing them as generic tree nodes, while the \code{project} function is used to test whether that node is a block.
-Later, the sort injections are used via the \code{projF} and \code{injF} functions to operate on the subset of \code{BlockItem}'s that the transformation knows about.
+Execution begins at \code{elementaryHoist}, which runs \code{hoistBlockItems} over every block.
+It does so by using \packagename{compdata}'s \code{transform} function to run \code{hoistInner} over every node, which uses \code{project} to test if a node is a block.
+Later, the sort injections are used via \code{projF} and \code{injF} to operate on the subset of \code{BlockItem}'s that the transformation knows about.

 In this example, we have tried to avoid many of the vagaries of Haskell syntax as well as more advanced features of \textsc{Cubix}.
-In particular, we avoided the use of \code{compstrat}, our higher-order traversal library.
 Nonetheless, some advanced features are present.
-The syntax \code{f (view -> Just x) = ...} is a Haskell \emph{view pattern} \cite{wadler1987views} which is syntactic sugar for \code{f t = case view t of Just x -> ...}, with pattern match failure proceeding to the next case.
-The "vanilla" data constructors defined in Figure \ref{fig:var-decl-model} construct nodes of a signature fragment, rather than of the entire language.
-Addressing this, \textsc{Cubix} also defines Haskell \keyterm{pattern synonyms}, named as primed variants.
-For example, \code{Assign' l o r} has type \code{(Assign :<: f) => Term f AssignL}, whereas \code{Assign l o r} has type \code{forall e.
-Assign e AssignL}.
-(Note that these are defined using \code{project}.)
-Finally, we explained the \code{extractF} and \code{insertF} functions in Section \ref{sec:impl-transform}; these are used to implement the \code{liftF} and \code{mapF} functions, which are used to operate on trees of type \code{Term f [l]}.
+The sum-of-signatures approach distinguishes between nodes, which may lie in an arbitrary AST, and terms, which are tied to a single language.
+The vanilla data constructors of Figure \ref{fig:var-decl-model} like \code{Assign} construct nodes of a signature fragment, while their primed variants like \code{Assign'} construct and pattern match on terms.
+We explained the \code{extractF} and \code{insertF} functions in Section \ref{sec:impl-transform}; these are used to implement the \code{liftF} and \code{mapF} functions, which are used to operate on trees of type \code{Term f [l]}.
+Finally, the syntax \code{f (view -> Just x) = ...} is a Haskell \emph{view pattern} \cite{wadler1987views} which is syntactic sugar for \code{f t = case view t of Just x -> ...}, with pattern match failure proceeding to the next case.